thlcodes/nginx-revproxy-docker/README.md

 <!-- Project Title -->

-# Skeleton platform service
+# ecomy service
 ![](https://img.shields.io/badge/App_Version-v0.1.1_latest-red.svg)
 ![](https://img.shields.io/badge/Api_Version-v1-green.svg)

 <!-- One Paragraph of project description goes here, it describes the functionality without details about the context in the system -->
-Purpose of this skeleton is to make the creation of a new platform service as easy and fast es possible.
+Purpose of this ecomy is to make the creation of a new platform service as easy and fast es possible.

 ## Table of Contents